danrot/master-thesis/01_introduction.md

 storage.
 The most popular product is its ORM (Object Relational Mapping), which is widely used in many different PHP projects.
-The Doctrine ORM can be seen as the PHP counterpart to Hibernate in Java, from which Doctrine draw a lot of inspriation.
+The Doctrine ORM can be seen as the PHP counterpart to Hibernate in Java, from which Doctrine draw a lot of inspriation. [see @doctrine2014a]
-[see @doctrine2014a]

 The Doctrine ORM is built on top of another Doctrine project: Doctrine DBAL.
-DBAL stands for "Database Abstration Layer", and acts as an abstraction for PDO, which is PHP's internal object-orientated database abstraction.
-[see @doctrine2014b] However, PDO only abstracts database access from different database drivers, which means it does not rewrite the queries for database or emulate missing features.[see @php2014a]
+DBAL stands for "Database Abstration Layer", and acts as an abstraction for PDO, which is PHP's internal object-orientated database abstraction [see @doctrine2014b].
+However, PDO only abstracts database access from different database drivers, which means it does not rewrite the queries for database or emulate missing features [see @php2014a].

 This also explains the need for another layer.
 So Doctrine DBAL adds functionality like an object-oriented QueryBuilder, a SchemaManager for